mosaicnetworks/babble/README.md

 ### Go
 Babble is written in [Golang](https://golang.org/).
 Hence, the first step is to install Go which is both
 the programming language and a CLI tool for managing Go code.
 Go is very opinionated
-and will require you to [define a workspace](https://golang.org/doc/code.html#Workspaces) where all your gocode will reside.
+and will require you to [define a workspace](https://golang.org/doc/code.html#Workspaces) where all your go code will reside.

 ### Babble and dependencies
 Clone the [repository](https://github.com/babbleio/babble) in the appropriate GOPATH subdirectory: